 Internet and Social Media Marketing

 With digital marketing, the lines between casual social media posts and official law firm promotions can blur quickly.
 A simple tweet highlighting your recent win may be considered advertising if it reaches a broad audience and aims to attract new clients.
+Posts that indicate an attorney’s availability or invite inquiries for legal services may also be classified as advertising and must comply with ethical obligations under the California Rules of Professional Conduct.
 Therefore, it’s good practice to apply the same ethical filters to your social media activity as you would for a billboard ad or a radio spot – that being said, so long as you don’t include any reference to your services (i.e., a CTA, or any identifier with your firm’s name in it), then you may be able to get away with making the social media post without it being considered “advertising” officially.

 Ensure that all online representations of your legal practice are accurate and comply with advertising rules.

 Do bear in mind: your firm’s website is likely your most visible piece of “advertising,” even if you don’t think of it that way.
 Make sure all bios, practice area descriptions, and articles align with the truth-in-advertising rules.
+When referencing your law firm, use the correct trade name and clearly identify any other entity involved in the communication to ensure compliance with the Rules of Professional Conduct.
 If you mention your team’s achievements, link them to verifiable sources or official recognitions.
 Remember to keep disclaimers—like “No attorney-client relationship is formed by visiting this site”—in a noticeable location.
 It’s wise to have an internet usage policy that guides what attorneys and staff can post online, including personal social media profiles that reference the firm.

 Be mindful of privacy rules if you share case studies or examples.
 Even anonymized references should be handled with care.
 If there’s any chance the details could identify a former client—particularly in sensitive areas like family law or with clients who have an unstable immigration status —obtain explicit permission.
 That extra step protects client confidentiality and keeps your law firm advertising above suspicion.